da-poodle/fld/README.md

 true.
 ```
 ## fld_destroy/1
 Destroy and fld object so it can no longer be used.
-Not highly useful as object should be created for the duration of a program, however it is needed for unit testing and maybe specific scenarios.
+Not highly useful as objects should be created for the duration of a program, however it is needed for unit testing and maybe specific scenarios.
 ```prolog
 ?- fld(name(N), person(greg, 35, male)).
 N = greg.